 Thassos is close to the coast of Eastern Macedonia in Greece.
 It is located a few miles off the coast of Kavala.
 The island is mountainous and untouched, perfect for nature lovers and adventure enthusiasts.
 Its lush greenery and impressive landscapes make travelers fall in love with the island.
 Pine and fir trees, waterfalls, golden sand beaches and turquoise waters create a heavenly setting.

-Thassos is also famous for the beautiful villages and numerous archeological sites.
+Thassos is also famous for the beautiful villages and numerous archaeological sites.
 Don’t miss out on the delicious local delicacies of the island and the lively nightlife.
 During your holidays in Thassos, you can relax, drink and dance at bars and clubs, taste amazing dishes and try outdoor sports!

 How to get to Thassos